 Kane contradicted herself about why she fired Barker, and had no good explanation for the illegal retaliation in contempt of the court's order.
-22 Kane initially said she let Barker go due to a restructuring of the criminal division, a purported restructuring that Barker, a high-ranking aide, had not even heard about.
+Kane initially said she let Barker go due to a restructuring of the criminal division, a purported restructuring that Barker, a high-ranking aide, had not even heard about.
 The next day, Kane's office changed its tune, and said Barker was fired because he was responsible for unspecified grand jury leaks.

-23 criminal contempt of court.
-For example, it found probable cause to believe that she engaged in an "abuse of power" that constituted "official oppression,"25 when she used her political consultant to leak confidential documents about a 2009 grand jury investigation of former Philadelphia NAACP head J. Whyatt Mondesire.
+The grand jury recommended charging Kane with perjury, obstruction of justice, official oppression, and criminal contempt of court.
+For example, it found probable cause to believe that she engaged in an "abuse of power" that constituted "official oppression," when she used her political consultant to leak confidential documents about a 2009 grand jury investigation of former Philadelphia NAACP head J. Whyatt Mondesire.
 Kane ostensibly orchestrated this leak-which smeared a man who was never charged with a crime-to embarrass former prosecutors who criticized her handling of cases she inherited but did not prosecute.
 After Mondesire said he found it "stunning to see the attorney general was completely oblivious to what impact her leak would have" on his reputation, her office disingenuously claimed it had never intended to embarrass him. even though the leaked documents suggested, without any evidence, that he was involved in stealing state grant money for a job training program.
 The grand jury report sharply criticized Kane for dredging up the Mondesire case to attack her political rivals.